-8 In the United States, the Centers for Disease Control and Prevention (CDC) estimates that 9 there are 3,000 to 49,000 influenza-associated deaths each year [1] and, on average, more 10 than 200,000 people are hospitalized each year for respiratory illnesses and heart conditions 11 associated with seasonal influenza virus infection [2].
-Serious morbidity and mortality from 12 influenza infection can occur in any person regardless of age but the following groups, who 13 are often under the care of HCP in health care settings, are at higher risk for severe outcomes 14 due to complications from influenza infection [3]:
+In the United States, the Centers for Disease Control and Prevention (CDC) estimates that there are 3,000 to 49,000 influenza-associated deaths each year [1] and, on average, more than 200,000 people are hospitalized each year for respiratory illnesses and heart conditions associated with seasonal influenza virus infections [2].
+Serious morbidity and mortality from influenza infection can occur in any person regardless of age but the following groups, who are often under the care of HCP in health care settings, are at higher risk for severe outcomes due to complications from influenza infection [3]:

-- People older than 65 years of age From 1979 to 2000, influenza hospitalization rates for elderly patients were 2-14 times higher than that in the general population, and more than 90% of the patients who died were elderly [2, 4]. - Pregnant women Pregnant women are at a higher risk of complications from influenza [5-7].
-In addition, newborns born from vaccinated mothers are less likely to become infected with influenza during infancy and are less likely to be born premature than those whose mothers did not [8]. - 22 People with chronic medical conditions - During periods of high influenza incidence, hospitalizations of adults with diabetes, cardiovascular disease, or chronic lung, renal, 23 or liver conditions may increase two- to five-fold, depending on age group [9].
-24 Influenza-related hospitalization rates in adults with cancer under 65 years of age are 25 five to ten times higher than for the general population, and three to five times higher 26 in people with cancer over 65 years-higher than for other high-risk groups [10].
-27 With an estimated age-standardized death rate of 40.5 per 100,000 persons, cancer 28 patients are 10 times more likely to die than others hospitalized with influenza-related 29 infections, and this mortality impact is particularly notable among those under 65 30 years [10].
-31 - Residents of long-term care facilities (LTCFs) Residents in LTCFs have greater risk for infection because they live in close proximity in closed settings and have contact with numerous caregivers [11].
-Since residents often have multiple underlying medical problems, LTCF influenza outbreaks are associated with significant morbidity and mortality [12-14].
+- People older than 65 years of age From 1979 to 2000, influenza hospitalization rates for elderly patients were two to fourteen times higher than in the general population.
+More than 90% of the patients who died from influenza infections were elderly [2, 4]. - Pregnant women Pregnant women are at a higher risk of complications from influenza [5-7].
+In addition, newborns born from vaccinated mothers are less likely to become infected with influenza during infancy and are less likely to be born premature than those from unvaccinated mothers [8]. - People with chronic medical conditions During periods of high influenza incidence, hospitalizations of adults with diabetes, cardiovascular disease, or chronic lung, renal, or liver conditions may increase two- to five-fold, depending on age group [9].
+Influenza-related hospitalization rates in adults with cancer < 65 years of age are significantly higher than for the general population, making this population a particularly high-risk group [10].
+In addition, all cancer patients, but especially those <65 years of age, are at higher risk of influenza-related deaths [10].